James Paddon: Then New Caledonia

-Paddon had also discovered a coal mine (Morari Bay in Boulari) and traces of gold at Mont-Dore (hence the name) which turned out to be copper pyrite.
+Paddon had also discovered a coal mine (Morari Bay in Boulari) and traces of what he thought was gold at Mont-Dore (hence the name) which turned out to be copper pyrite.
 The captain sent to Australia mainly sandalwood, sea spades, or coconut oil, but also salted fish in large quantities, shark fins (very popular with the Chinese), shark skin (which replaced sandpaper) and shark liver which was an excellent oil in high demand.

-Nou Island represented the "headquarters" of activities relayed all around the New Caledonian archipelago by trading posts.
+Nou Island represented the headquarters of activities relayed all around the New Caledonian archipelago by trading posts.
 They were found on both coasts and on the Isle of Pines.
 The distribution was as follows: "Isle of Pines, Noumea, Nou Island, St Vincent, Urai (La Foa), Koumac, Poum, Hienghène, Balabio Island, Balade, Houaïlou and Canala".